chinapedia/wikipedia.abstract.en/Page/Inorganic_chemistry.md

 Cluster compounds

-Decaborane-3D-balls.png is a powerfully toxic cluster compound of boron]] Fe4S4-3D-vdW.pngs are central components of iron-sulfur proteins, essential for human metabolism]] Clusters can be found in all classes of chemical compounds.
+is a powerfully toxic cluster compound of boron]] s are central components of iron-sulfur proteins, essential for human metabolism]] Clusters can be found in all classes of chemical compounds.
 According to the commonly accepted definition, a cluster consists minimally of a triangular set of atoms that are directly bonded to each other.
 But metal-metal bonded dimetallic complexes are highly relevant to the area.
 Clusters occur in "pure" inorganic systems, organometallic chemistry, main group chemistry, and bioinorganic chemistry.
 The distinction between very large clusters and bulk solids is increasingly blurred.
 This interface is the chemical basis of nanoscience or nanotechnology and specifically arise from the study of quantum size effects in cadmium selenide clusters.
 Thus, large clusters can be described as an array of bound atoms intermediate in character between a molecule and a solid.

 -   Examples: Fe₃(CO)₁₂, B₁₀H₁₄, [[Molybdenum(II)_chloride|[Mo₆Cl₁₄]^(2−)]], 4Fe-4S

 Bioinorganic compounds

-Vitamin-B12-Co-centre-3D-balls.png centre of Vitamin B₁₂]]
+centre of Vitamin B₁₂]]

 By definition, these compounds occur in nature, but the subfield includes anthropogenic species, such as pollutants (e.g., methylmercury) and drugs (e.g., Cisplatin).[6]
 The field, which incorporates many aspects of biochemistry, includes many kinds of compounds, e.g., the phosphates in DNA, and also metal complexes containing ligands that range from biological macromolecules, commonly peptides, to ill-defined species such as humic acid, and to water (e.g., coordinated to gadolinium complexes employed for MRI).
 Traditionally bioinorganic chemistry focuses on electron- and energy-transfer in proteins relevant to respiration.
 Medicinal inorganic chemistry includes the study of both non-essential and essential elements with applications to diagnosis and therapies.